 The body contains two sweat glands: eccrine and apocrine.
 There are thousands of eccrine sweat glands that regulate the body’s temperature, and they ensure the nervous system functions properly when the body’s temperature rises.
 As a result, an individual can start to sweat while exercising or performing other strenuous activity, and this sweat will come from the eccrine glands.

 Comparatively, the apocrine glands are located in the underarm and groin areas.
 Like the eccrine glands, the apocrine glands are stimulated by a rise in the body’s temperature.
-Moreover, the apocrine glands may trigger sweat due to anxiety, stress or hormones.
+Moreover, the apocrine glands can trigger sweat due to anxiety, stress, or hormones.

 The apocrine glands also create bacteria that break down sweat but cause body odor.
 This is why people commonly apply deodorant under the arms and not across the entire body.

-Sweat may seem unnecessary at times, but it offers many health benefits, including:
+Sweat can seem unnecessary.
+But, it offers many health benefits, including:

 - It helps boost endorphins.
 Medical Daily points out prolonged sweating releases endorphins that can help an individual feel good during physical activity.

 - It detoxifies the body.
-Sweating allows a person to flush alcohol, salt and other substances from the body.
+Sweating allows a person to flush alcohol, salt, and other foreign substances from the body.

 - It reduces the risk of kidney stones.
 Sweating has been shown to help an individual retain calcium in the bones and eliminate salt in the kidneys and urine, reducing the likelihood of kidney stones.